isambard-sc/slurmspawner_wrappers/README.md

 ## Development

-It is recommended to develop in a virtual enviroment, with [an editable install of the package, and development tools installed](#install-with-development-dependencies).
+It is recommended to develop in a virtual environment, with [an editable install of the package, and development tools installed](#install-with-development-dependencies).

 ### Documentation